 Background~

 I have been a student of life doing my best to follow the non-linear path of passion, interest, intuition and adventure.
 I took my first yoga class at Findlay College as a freshman and that was the planting of a deep lifelong study and experience of the spiritual realms of life, of the unseen but felt.
 One of my most memorable classes at Findlay was a Woman’s study course.
 It opened my eyes, my heart and shifted who I was.
 I went on to received my BA in Psychology 1998 from Kent State University.
 I was invited to join a team of graduate students under the tutelage of Dr. Newburry in the research department of the Psychology School.
 Our team traveled to multiple states sharing our research results in the field of psychoneuroimmunology and I became co-author of one of our studies and we were published in journal, The Psychological Record.
-At this time I was deeply swept away in motherhood and my days in the lab became a distant memory.
+At this time I was deeply swept away in motherhood and my days of research became a distant memory although daily writing laid claim to my sanity.

 When I was 28 I became certified to teach yoga and was trained in group facilitation.
 The spiritual side of the practice spoke to my being in a way that nothing had in my life thus far.
 I revered every aspect and tapped into a well that was forever giving of itself, of its knowledge, of its depth.
 It began a 22 year dive into the unknown, the unseen, into personal experience and enriched every part of who I was.
-I came alive.
+I came alive in a new way.

 I held my children in a love so deep that I would do anything for their wellbeing.
-And I know I didn’t do it perfectly because we can’t.
-I homeschooled my boys and we lived life’s uneven path all the way until they went to college.
+And even still I know in the holes of parenthood cannot all be filled.
+I homeschooled my boys and we lived life’s uneven path in this way until they went to college.
 For 11 years I was the co-founder and administrator of FLOW - Free Learners on the Westside.
-It was a creative journey full of all that life offers us - joy, creativity, defeat, fear, uncertainty and also deep connections, endless growth and the powerful teachings of what we can do in communal spaces.
-It wasn’t because of one of us, it was because of all of us.
+It was a creative journey full of all that life offers us - joy, imagination, defeat, fear, uncertainty, deep connections, endless growth and the powerful teachings of what we can do in communal spaces.
 During the years of running FLOW my yoga teaching and experiencing yoga grew and deepened.
 It was threaded through and in between all areas in my life.
-My passion lead me closer to the Earth and I explored backpacking, travel, the love of the Rocky Mountains, adventure and the beautiful world of birds and writing.
+My passion lead me closer to the Earth and I explored backpacking, travel, the love of the Rocky Mountains, adventure and the beautiful world of birds and a deeper connection to writing.

 In 2015 I began offering Yoga Teacher Training programs based in nature and founded Gathering Tree Yoga.
 I was also lead to explore meditation and became deeply involved with a yoga ashram for 8 years.
-During that time I took many advanced meditation and yoga programs and eventually traveled to India for a month to take an 8 day silence program in Tamil Nadu, India.
-I have not shied away from intense spiritual experiences and have been blessed to participate in Native American sweat lodges as well as other shamanistic practices.
-Native American spirituality has been deeply influenced my life and as a young adult I was swept away by the beauty of these teachings.
+During that time I took many advanced meditation and yoga programs and eventually traveled to India for a month to take an 8 day silence program in Southern India.
+Being drawn to intense spiritual practices, I has been blessed to such experience Native American sweat lodges and shamanistic practices.
+Native American spirituality has deeply influenced my life from a young girl into adulthood traveling the Kawartha Lakes Region in Canada with my grandparents.
 In 2015 I was blessed to study under Cynthia Gale for two years who generously shared her knowledge and deeper knowing of the spirit world.

 I honor the sacredness of aging and offer spiritual practices that support our deepening wisdom, conscious ways of living and connection to Mother Earth.
 Drumming has been a part of my life since a dear friend offered me his drum to play in our monthly kirtan offerings around Cleveland which began in 2003.
-I lead regular offerings that bring us together in community song writing, ceremonies, drumming and sacred singing and as a way to shift our consciousness and connect us to our inherent right to be here.
+I lead regular offerings that bring us together in communal song writing and singing, ceremonies, drumming as a way to shift our consciousness and connect us to our inherent right to be here.

-I offer programs, courses, yoga classes and spiritual offerings virtually and in-person when I am in Cleveland.
-As a traveler and adventurer I often am exploring the mountains out west and the western shores of Lake Erie during migration in spring.
+I offer yoga teacher training programs that are feminine based, surrounded in the woods, by siamese kittens and communal food and sharing.
+As a traveler and adventurer I often am exploring the Rocky Mountains and the western shores of Lake Erie during migration.

 Spiritual offerings throughout the seasons Virtually and In-Person~